MishC/NotatAppFrontend/README.md

    Runs in your browser.

-## What is interesting on your code?
+## What is interesting on the code

-For fast set up of dragable cards with notes I installed pragmatic-drag-and-drop from Atlassian
+For fast set up of dragable cards with notes I installed pragmatic-drag-and-drop library from Atlassian

 ``` npm i @atlaskit/pragmatic-drag-and-drop ```